Sink Connector Development Guide

 - Exclusive: Single consumer, ordered processing

-- Failover: Active-passive, automatic failover
+- FailOver: Active-passive, automatic failover

 Called once at startup after initialize().
 Runtime creates consumers based on these configs.